 You are able to move your investment between the Funds at any time.
 This will be considered a withdrawal from one Fund and an application for units in another Fund.
 All the conditions and restrictions on applications and withdrawals will therefore apply.
-You can do this by completing a 'Changing your Investment Strategy Form' available on our website.
+You can do this by logging into your account at generatewealth. co.nz/ and clicking "Switch your fund" in the "Manage" section or by completing a "Managed Funds changing Investment strategy form" available on our website, or talking to one of our advisers.